mahavedalla/mahavedalla/docs/questions/sila/was-the-buddha-a-moral-realist.md

-# Was the Buddha a moral realist?
+Question: Was the Buddha a moral realist?
 Answer in Brief: -
  Category: Sīla
 Sutta References: -